I went along to my first session which was a launch event for one of the local facilitators and loved it so much I signed up immediately.

 We are starting 2019 in our Fresh Air Friday sessions talking about filling ourselves up first.
 So many of us are brought up to believe we should put other’s needs before our own and this was my first thought when my father-in-law was ill.
 Giving ourselves some space for self-care by doing something we enjoy, gives us the energy to live life fully and healthily.

 Why not come along and try Fresh Air Fridays for yourself in 2019, the first session is FREE, and it will give you energy to live life at your best.
-Visit our For You page and find your nearest session.
+Visit our Session page and find your nearest session.